sezinmumcu/sezinmumcu/README.md

 </div>

 ## About Me
-🎓 Psychology student at Leiden University with expertise in data analytics
+🎓 Psychology graduate from Leiden University with specialization in statistics & data science
 📊 Transforming complex datasets into meaningful insights and actionable business recommendations
 🌍 Based in Leiden, The Netherlands
 🔍 Passionate about uncovering patterns in data and communicating results effectively